jhpyle/docassemble/_docs/playground.md

 blocks that you can view.
 * The "Preview" part is a screenshot demonstrating what the example block does.
 If you click on the preview, an example interview containing the example block will open in another tab.
+There is a "View documentation" button that will open the page of the **docassemble** documentation pertaining to the concept illustrated in the example.
 * The "Source" part contains the text of the example block.
 You can click "Insert" to copy it into the text editor.
 You can click "Show context of example" to see the other blocks that are necessary for the